steffest/ADF-reader-writer/README.md

-# ADF-reader
+# ADF reader/writer
+This is an implementation of the Amiga Filesystem in plain javascript.
-Read and extract files from Amiga Disk Format (*.adf) files in plain javascript.
+It can be used to read, extract and write files from/to Amiga Disk Format (*.adf) files.

 Currently only standard Amiga Double Density disk are supported (the 880 kb ones)
+HD floppies and HDF support is being worked on.
-For folder and file parsing, only AmigaDOS formatted disks are supported.
+Both Original and Fast File System are supported.

 The main module is [adf.js](https://github.com/steffest/ADF-reader/blob/master/script/adf.js)
 It uses a binary file wrapper at [file.js](https://github.com/steffest/ADF-reader/blob/master/script/file.js) for easy parsing binary data.